Nicodu21/DTFF-project/README.md

 ## What is the project about?

-The affect of product annoucments on the stock price volatility of bif tech company's.
+The affect of product annoucments on the stock price volatility of tech companies.

 * * *